-Eunice has contributed to several research projects and has a special interest in early childhood professional development, child maltreatment, adoption and poverty.
-Her work on multi-professional and interagency work has been recognised internationally and cited in Practice Principle 2: Partnerships with Professionals (2011), an evidence paper for the Department of Education and Early Childhood Development, Australia as warranting special mention because of its ‘ relevance to, and impact on, Australian Early Childhood Education and Care’.
+Professor Lumsden has contributed to several research projects and has a special interest in early years processional development, child maltreatment, adoption and poverty.
+Her work on multi-professional and interagency work has been recognised internationally and cited in Practice Principle 2: Partnerships with professionals (2011), an evidence paper for the Department of Education and Early Childhood Development, Australia as warranting special mention because of its ‘ relevance to, and impact on, Australian early childhood education and care’.

 Her doctoral research was into the development of a new professional role and status in the early years, Early Years Professional Status.
 Her research interests include the professionalisation of the Early Childhood workforce, child maltreatment, children’s rights, social justice, diversity, child poverty, children ‘Looked After’ and adoption.
 Her book on child protection was shortlisted as the best professional book of the year in 2018.

 For publications, projects, datasets, research interests and activities, view Eunice Lumsden’s research profile on Pure, the University of Northampton’s Research Explorer.